 So, consider replacing steel plumbing with plastic, such as Parker's Thermoplastic solution

-or changing to standardised fittings and links made from aluminium instead of steel.
+or changing to standardised fittings and links made from aluminum instead of steel.

 3. Adopt the dual pressure approach

 Most applications are still using a single pressure circuit – with a single supply pressure and dual exhaust approach.
 This setup provides optimal exhaust conditions, but still may not always be the best and most efficient setup for many industrial applications.